VirulentArc/ScriptCards/NPC_Statblock_CombatMaster/readme.md

 5. Configure the game macro's visibility and Token Action setting however you want for your game.

+6. If using CombatMaster integration, make sure **Announce → Announce Turns** is enabled in CombatMaster and leave it enabled.
+The NPC Statblock trigger uses CombatMaster's turn announcement in chat to detect the active NPC.

-6. **Restart the Mod sandbox once after installation.** ScriptCards registers `chat:message` triggers when the sandbox starts, so the restart is required for the CombatMaster turn trigger to become active.
+7. **Restart the Mod sandbox once after installation.** ScriptCards registers `chat:message` triggers when the sandbox starts, so the restart is required for the CombatMaster turn trigger to become active.

-7. Select an NPC token and run the **NPC-Statblock** macro.
+8. Select an NPC token and run the **NPC-Statblock** macro.

 ## Updating